tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 What are some **tools** we might use to represent intersectional data?
 Alex Solokov explores some ideas in Beyond the binary: [Improving data visualization for intersectional identities](https://nightingaledvs.com/beyond-the-binary/).

 * Check out [Citizen Sensing: A Toolkit](https://making-sense.eu/wp-content/uploads/2018/01/Citizen-Sensing-A-Toolkit.pdf) from Making Sense.
 "Citizen sensing is often inspired by concern over a critical problem.
 The first step is to identify the concerns of those in the community and develop an understanding of the issue.
 This is a collaborative process that informs and guides community action, and helps build a shared position around an issue."
-You may also be interested in their report on [Co-Desgining Participatory Approaches for Communities](http://publications.jrc.ec.europa.eu/repository/bitstream/JRC110752/jrc110752_makingsense_d42_co-designingparticipatoryapproachesforcommunities.pdf).
+You may also be interested in their report on [Co-Designing Participatory Approaches for Communities](http://publications.jrc.ec.europa.eu/repository/bitstream/JRC110752/jrc110752_makingsense_d42_co-designingparticipatoryapproachesforcommunities.pdf).